-Dust storm over northern Africa and the eastern Mediterranean Sea.
+Dust storm over northern Africa and the eastern Mediterranean Sea in February 2006.

 23 February 2006